elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

   - Once these backdoors are known, they provide an easily breached attack surface
 - In 2014.
 SerComm, a company that assembled routers for LinkSys and Netgear was found to have installed backdoors in the routers
 - Borland's Interbase (versions 4 to 6) had a backdoor that allowed anyone to take full control of all the Interbase databases
-- A security concern is that malicious programmers could insert backdoors that could be exploited later

 ---

+## Surprise Functionality

+- Occurs when developers reuse source code or libraries from other projects or sources
+- The reused code is not vetted or inspected thoroughly
+- The resulting application now has undocumented and untested functionality
+- This unknown code now presents a potential exploit
+- This is not a deliberate attack, but rather just sloppy programming
+---

 ## Securing the Codebase

 - Source code is an asset that needs to be secure
-- Use a VCS like git with audit capabilities
+- Best practice is to use a VCS like git with audit capabilities
-- Allows tracking of where all source code and changes originated
+- Allows tracking of where all source code and subsequent changes originated
 - Once code has been finalized, it is "frozen" and cannot be changed
 - Only vetted code from the codebase is used in builds
-- Code management and access policies enforced
+- Code management and access policies can enforced to establish a chain of possession for all code
-- Standard code style so that everyone can read and understand the code
+- Projects should use a standard code style so that everyone can read and understand the code

 ---

 ## Securing Writing the Code

-- Pair programming is often used to improve security and code quality
+- Pair programming is used to improve security and code quality
 - One person codes while the other reviews the code as it is written
 - In addition to catching bugs, it makes malicious code insertion very difficult
-- Extra layer of security, the code is reviewed by a third developer on a random basis
+- As an extra layer of security and quality, the code is reviewed by a third developer on a random basis
 - To prevent collusion
   - The programmers paired together every day are chosen randomly
   - The third programmer who acts as reviewer is chosen randomly